 * Click here for rating key

 456 Fish Restaurant Review: Given its appellation, it’s not surprising that this restaurant owned by a brother-sister-husband team puts an emphasis on fish.
 A wall of cool glass separating the bar area from the wood dining tables, the wrought-iron ceiling fans operated by a belt system, and the framed prints of old Norfolk all add to the charm of the place.
-For starters, there’s calamari and buttermilk fried diver scallops, and crab spring rolls.
+For starters, there’s sesame seared tuna sashimi, buttermilk fried diver scallops, and crab spring rolls.
 Undecided?
 Relax and get the Chef’s Appetizer Sampler.
-As for entrées, fish picks such as grouper filet with fried plantains and cashew-encrusted mahi over creamy coconut risotto with guava reduction are first-rate, but there are plenty of dishes for those who are not interested in seafood, including grilled N.Y. strip with blue cheese and crab salad, and bacon-wrapped pork tenderloin with collards, lentils and fig relish.
+As for entrées, fish picks such as grouper filet with fried plantains and cashew-encrusted mahi over creamy coconut risotto with a guava reduction are first-rate.
+But there are plenty of dishes for those who are not interested in seafood, including a N.Y. strip with blue cheese and crab salad, and grilled chicken breast with rosemary pan gravy.
 Even a vegetable napoleon.
 And if you want to sip and nibble only, check out the bar menu.
 Desserts may well include guava cheesecake or that old Southern fave coca-cola cake with praline icing.
 Live sax music makes a great Sunday brunch accompaniment.